Sustainable intensification of agriculture in Sub-Saharan Africa

 • Promote livestock production.
 Large areas of the region – mainly desert borders and highlands where rainfall and temperatures limit crop yields - are ideal for ruminant production.
 In the Sahel, the traditional nomadic system even used to produce up to 8 times more protein per square km than ranching under similar conditions in the USA and Australia.
 However, nomadic ruminant husbandry is losing more and more of its grazing land to arable farmers as the cropping area expands, driven by population growth.
 In addition, arable farmers increasingly keep livestock as capital and for manure production and animal traction, instead of maximizing the production of animal proteins.
 Improving food production as described above, goes hand in hand with increasing availability and quality of feed.
 As the required external inputs usually have better cost/benefit ratios in arable farming than in animal husbandry, one opportunity for increasing livestock productivity can be found in mixed farming systems.
 In typical livestock regions an opportunity is ranching, improving the animal diet with feed concentrates produced in neighboring arable regions.
 In this way, the current competition for land – a root cause of clashes between livestock and arable farmers - can be turned into collaboration.

 • Invest in infrastructure for growth.
 The road and rail network as well as storage infrastructure have long remained underdeveloped in SSA due to low population densities and lack of public and private sector investment.
-This has limited agricultural as well wider socio-economic development.
+This has limited agricultural as well as wider socio-economic development.
 A key policy option is therefore to improve transport and infrastructure, invest in storage facilities such as refrigeration to reduce the often-high food losses, and develop input and output markets including value chains.
 For farmers, this provides strong incentive to raise their production.
 After all, the best incentive for higher productivity is the market.

 • Level the playing field.
 The competitiveness of agriculture in SSA being low, countries should be allowed to impose temporary boarder measures (tariffs or quotas) on staples while being supported in their intensification process.
 Such policies are necessary until the largely infant agri-food industry in the region becomes mature and can compete on the world market.
 This also levels the playing field in world agriculture, given the subsidies farmers are still receiving in North America, Europe, and many Asian countries.